moay/server-for-symfony-flex/README.md

 ### Available commands

-In order to simplify configuration and handling of the server, there are several commands that will allow you to manage the server.
+In order to simplify configuration and handling, there is a range of commands that will allow you to manage the server.

 #### Status